 Capital assets are long-lived assets of the District as a whole and include land, construction-in-progress, buildings, leasehold improvements, and equipment.
-The District maintains an initial unit cost capitalization threshold of \$2,000.
+The District maintains an initial unit cost capitalization threshold of \$2,000 and an estimated useful life greater than one year.
 Assets are recorded at historical cost, or estimated historical cost, when purchased or constructed.
 The District does not possess any infrastructure.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
 Improvements to buildings and land that significantly increase the value or extend the useful life of the asset are capitalized; the costs of routine maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are charged as an operating expense in the year in which the expense was incurred.
 Major outlays for capital improvements are capitalized as construction-in-progress as the projects are constructed.